Investment Assessment

 | Delayed graft function | 14.3% | 25% |

 These are not marginal differences.
-A CNI-free regimen that removes the diabetes, neuro and infection burden of tacrolimus — while delivered as a guaranteed infusion (no oral-adherence risk, reimbursed under Medicare Part B) — addresses the exact failure mode that limits the standard of care.
+A CNI-free regimen that removes the diabetes, neurological, and infection burden of tacrolimus, delivered as a guaranteed infusion (no oral-adherence risk, reimbursed under Medicare Part B), addresses the exact failure mode that limits the standard of care.

-The real question, then, is regulatory: will the FDA let a CNI-free maintenance agent win on the toxicity it removes, rather than on an eGFR number it did not beat?
+The decisive question is regulatory.
+Will the FDA let a CNI-free maintenance agent win on the toxicity it removes rather than on an eGFR number it did not beat?

 See the full Tegoprubart deck

-We’ll email you the link to the full slide deck — valuation model, safety heatmap, competitive map and catalyst timeline.
+We’ll email you the link to the full slide deck.

 Positioning